danainjax/danainjax.github.io/_posts/2020-11-14-sinatra_project_-_job_board_-_nine_to_five.markdown

     X You don't include changes in a commit that aren't related to the commit message

 What sticks out?
 Yes, the README.
 That is where my story begins.
-How to get to the bottom of a README.
+How to get to the bottom of a README?
 (More to come!)

+Link to my Video Walktrhough of NIne_to_Five : https://youtu.be/LQgNnYQvIDw